ChabriGanesh/Screen-time-analysis/README.md

 The model is created in JupyterLab by using Python coding language.

 ## <ins>Process of analysis</ins>
-1. The dataset should be downloaded to local network in which we code (PC, ocal server, or development machine) to ensure fast, offline access.
+1. The dataset should be downloaded to local network in which we code (PC, Local server, or development machine) to ensure fast, offline access.
 2. Specify the directory for the dataset to apply in the analysis.
 3. Create a notebook in JupyterLab for the analysis with the extension .jpynb (if it is Jupyter only).
 4. Install the accurate packages which are needed for analysis.